paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2009-retention-and-separation-generally.md

 **(b) Consideration for Discharge.—**

-(1) The Secretary of the Air Force may convene selection boards under [section 20211 of this title](./chapter-2005-officers.md#section-20211) to consider for discharge officers on the space force 1 officer list—
+(1) The Secretary of the Air Force may convene selection boards under [section 20211 of this title](./chapter-2005-officers.md#section-20211) to consider for discharge officers on the Space Force officer list—

   (A) who have served at least one year of active status in the grade currently held;